dharmeshagase/ecom-admin-app/README.md

-# Getting Started with Create React App
+# Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the admin webiste for the flipkart clone and can be viewed here [Demo](https://flipkart-admin.onrender.com).

-## Available Scripts
+## Features

 In the project directory, you can run: